USS Bondia: Military Sea Transportation Service

 Between 1946 and 1951, the Maritime Commission operated her as a merchant ship under the name SS Flemish Bend.
 On 27 July 1951, the Navy reacquired her for service in the Military Sea Transportation Service (MSTS).
 Though not in a commissioned status, the stores ship reassumed the name Bondia and plied the waters of the Atlantic Ocean and the Mediterranean Sea for over 20 years in support to American warships.

 Decommissioning and fate

 She was finally placed out of service in April 1973, and her name was struck from the Navy list on 1 May 1973.
 On 19 November 1973, the ship was sold to the Chi Shun Hua Steel Co., Ltd., of Kaohsiung, Taiwan, for scrapping.

 Military awards and honors

-Bondia’s crew was eligible for the following medals:
+The USS Bondia’s crew was eligible for the following medals: